With whale guarantee!

 Guiding: You will be accompanied by our qualified nature guides during the whole tour.
 Our guides have firsthand knowledge about the marine wildlife of this area.

+Please be at the reception in Stø Harbour no later than 45 minutes before departure.
 The safari begins with a presentation where one of our guides will inform you about the tour, safety on-board and the animals we can expect to encounter.

 We head towards the underwater canyon of Bleik, in search of the highlight of the whale watching tour - the sperm whale (Physeter macrocephalus).
 On the way offshore, we regularly encounter different whale species inhabiting these waters, for example: